archlinux/aur/README.md

 package inside the container.
 As a result you should get the built package in your current directory.

+## License
+php-oci8-aur is licensed under the MIT license.
+See [LICENSE](LICENSE) for the full license text.

 [AUR]: https://aur.archlinux.org/
 [oci8]: http://pecl.php.net/package/oci8
 [makepkg]: https://wiki.archlinux.org/index.php/Makepkg